aurelia/documentation/English/get-started.md

 </template>
 ```

-To recap: First we have an `import` element.
+To recap: First we have a `require` element.
 Aurelia uses this to load the custom element via the relative source indicated in the `from` attribute.
 It's following our simple conventions so it will know how to load our _nav-bar.js_ and _nav-bar.html_ files.
-Anything imported into a view in this way is local to the view.
+Anything required into a view in this way is local to the view.
 As a result, you don't have to worry about name conflicts.
 The second point is the actual use of the element which uses databinding against the `App`'s router.
 We are piping the router instance on our `App` class through to the corresponding property on the `NavBar` element for internal rendering.
 Sweet!

-> **Note:** You can also load app-wide elements and other behaviors for convenience so you don't have to import common resources into every view.
+> **Note:** You can also load app-wide elements and other behaviors for convenience so you don't have to require common resources in every view.

 You may wonder how Aurelia determines the name of the custom element.
-By convention, it will use the class name, lowered and hyphenated.
+By convention, it will use the export name, lowered and hyphenated.
 However, you can always be explicit.
 To do so, add more metadata by chaining `.customElement('nav-bar')` on `Behavior`.
 What if your custom element doesn't have a view template because it's all implemented in code?
 No problem, chain `.noView()`.
 Want to use ShadowDOM for your custom element?
 Do it like a pro by chaining `.useShadowDOM()`.
 Don't worry about whether or not the browser supports it.
 We have an efficient, full-fidelity ShadowDOM fallback implementation.

 In addition to creating custom elements, you can also create standalone attributes which add new behavior to existing elements.
 We call these _Attached Behaviors_.
-On occassion you may need to create _Template Controllers_ for dynamically adding and removing DOM from the view, like the `repeat` and `for` we used above.
+On occassion you may need to create _Template Controllers_ for dynamically adding and removing DOM from the view, like the `repeat` and `if` we used above.
 That's not all you can do either.
 Aurelia's templating engine is both powerful and extensible.

-> **Note:** AtScript users can leverage language annotations and Aurelia will pick those up.
-Users of languages that support static class properties, such as TypeScript, can use a `metadata` property instead of a method, for convenience.
-This also applies to the `inject` designation used by the dependency injection container.

 ## Bonus: Leveraging Child Routers

 Can't get enough can you?
 Well, I've got a treat for you.
 Let's add a third page to our app...with its own router!
 We call this a child router.
 Child routers have their own route configuration and navigate relative to the parent router.
-Prepare thyself for insantity....
+Prepare thyself for insanity....

 First, let's update our _app.js_ with the new configuration.
 Here's what it should look like: